-N.J.S.A.
-40A:11 and N.J.A.C.
-5:34 and related laws and rules With pertinent and supporting information
+Includes N.J.S.A.
+40A:11, N.J.A.C.
+5:34 and related laws and rules, with pertinent and supporting information

-Prepared by the:
+Prepared by Marc Pfeiffer, MPA, for the

-Center for Government Services
+Center for Government Services,

-Division of Continuing Studies, and the
+Division of Continuing Studies, Rutgers University

-Bloustein Local Government Research Center

-Edward J. Bloustein School of Planning and Public Policy, of Rutgers, The State University of New Jersey;

 in cooperation with the

-Division of Local Government Services
+Division of Local Government Services,

 NJ Department of Community Affairs